About the Survey Builder

 - Open the editing pane by clicking on a question.

-- Click the dropdown menu under Change Question Type.
+- Click the dropdown menu under Question type.

 Editing Pane Options